MakeSchool-Tutorials/Makestagram-Swift-V3/P18-Liking-Posts/content.md

 - having to make two network requests to display a post
 - reading all likes into memory (imagine if a user had a couple million likes!)

-Adding an additional `like_count` allows us to quickly read post data from Firebase.
+Adding an additional `like_count` allows us to quickly read our post object from Firebase.

 However, we're not done!